RaySingerNZ/react-introduction-wiki/0---Project-Setup.md

 ```

 This will launch your browser and you can see the static version of the site.
 This is a simple master-detail
-design where you can click through to see more information about the locations.
+design where you can click through to see more information about the employee.
+In our static version there is only one of the employee details that actually works but you can see the design and layout of the app.

 ## Coding along